jupyterhub/jupyterhub/docs/source/technical-overview.md

 The basic principles of operation are:

-- The Hub spawns proxy
+- The Hub spawns the proxy (in the default JupyterHub configuration)
 - The proxy forwards all requests to the Hub by default
 - The Hub handles login, and spawns single-user notebook servers on demand
 - The Hub configures the proxy to forward url prefixes to single-user notebook